 Omar Vasquez, nació en la selva Amazonas de Perú, en un pueblo llamado Bagua.
 Emigró a EEUU en 1996 a la edad de 16 años.
 Terminó high school en San José, CA y trabajaba mientras estudiaba.
 Se casó a los 19 años y tiene una hermosa hija llamada, Ariana Vasquez.
 Después de trabajar tanto y ver que su calidad de vida no mejoraba, Omar empezó a cuestionar si el sueño americano era una realidad o un idea fabricada.
 Un día, una amiga le invitó a una junta para discutir los temas que nos afectan a los Latinos y la posibilidad de crear una organización para trabajar en esos temas.
 “Al llegar noté que habían ocho a nueve locos queriendo cambiar las cosas por medio de la participación cívica,” dijo Omar.
 Pero decidió quedarse porque todo lo que decían tenía sentido.
 Así fue como empezó a creer que no se trata de aislarte y trabajar y trabajar.
 Se trata de la participación colectiva para cambiar las cosas que no nos dejan avanzar.
 “Quiero un mejor futuro para mi hija, pero también quiero un mejor futuro para mi,” dice Omar.

-Originally from Monterey County, Jorge’s experience in community service started early on as a graduate, employee, and then Board Member of the non-profit Community Partnership for Youth (CPY).
-Growing up with a single mother and facing unique challenges Jorge greatly benefited from programs like CPY dedicated to helping people and families like his.
-Jorge moved to San José in 2015 for work and also enrolled in school while serving on student government at San José City College.
-In his passion to learn more about government, Jorge started to volunteer and attend District 5 meetings and events for Councilmember- then Vice Mayor Magdalena Carrasco to both, better understand the impact and inner workings of local government, but also to gain valuable work experience related to his pursuit of a degree in Political Science.
-In the fall of 2017 after 13 years in a retail and customer service job, Jorge earned a spot as a student intern for Councilmember Carrasco’s office and most recently in the fall of 2018 was able to take over a full-time vacancy.
-With valuable life skills learned, the desire to serve others, and an important set of standards to live by, Jorge became involved in community service through local non-profit organizations such as Latinos United for a New America (LUNA) serving communities in the East Side of San José and working to improve the lives of the residents.
-In 2015 while completing community service hours for school and after taking several courses at SJCC that showed Jorge that power of community and people to make a difference through small community collectives, particularly in what were traditionally farming communities, Jorge was impressed by the grass roots organization of LUNA and the determination and tenacity if its members.
-After a couple years as a member, in 2018 Jorge joined the Board of Directors for LUNA where he continues to learn and grow alongside his community.
-Jorge has learned to embrace the idea that “it takes a village tor raise a child,” and that “the power of the people is stronger than the people in power.”
-Jorge is also open to the idea that the some of the change we are fighting for may not come to fruition, but respects and admires those who have been fighting for the same causes over the course of decades and even centuries.
+Originally from Seaside California, Jorge’s experience in community service started early on as a graduate, employee, and then Board Member of the non-profit Community Partnership for Youth (CPY), established in 1991 as a response to violence in the community.
+Growing up with a single mother and facing unique challenges, Jorge greatly benefited from programs like CPY, dedicated to helping people and families like his.
+Jorge moved to San José in 2015 for work and also enrolled in school while serving on the student Government Body at San José City College.
+In his passion to learn more about government, Jorge started to volunteer and attend District 5 meetings and events for Councilmember- then-Vice Mayor Magdalena Carrasco to both, better understand the impact and inner workings of local government, but also to gain valuable work experience related to his pursuit of a degree in Political Science.
+In the fall of 2017 after 13 years in at Whole Foods Market, Jorge was accepted as a student intern for Councilmember Carrasco’s office and in the fall of 2018 was able to take over a full-time vacancy.
+Jorge became involved in community service work in San Jose through Latinos United for a New America (LUNA).
+Jorge was impressed by the grassroots organizing and the determination and tenacity of community members.
+After a couple of years as a LUNA member, in 2018 Jorge joined the Board of Directors for where he continues to learn and grow alongside his community.